import numpy as np

 rng = np.random.default_rng(12345)

-This tutorial demonstrates how to use svy’s APIs to produce point estimates for means, totals, proportions, and ratios, along with corresponding Taylor-based and replication-based measures of uncertainty.
+This tutorial demonstrates how to use the svy library to produce point estimates for means, totals, proportions, ratios, and medians, along with corresponding Taylor-based and replication-based measures of uncertainty.

-Let’s define the sample using the imaginary country household dataset, World Bank (2023).
+We’ll use the imaginary country household dataset from World Bank (2023):

 svy